By Last Updated: May 28th, 2026

 What If I Can’t Be There in Person?

 Even if you cannot be physically present, your goodbye still matters.
 Use phone or video calls when possible.
 Ask hospice staff to assist in setting up a call.
-If your loved one is nonverbal or unconscious, your words may still be heard and felt.
+Your words may still be heard and felt if your loved one is nonverbal or unconscious.

 You can also: